leomelin/fortysix-elks/README.md

 Changelog
 ---------
+### 0.0.3 (in development)
+* The sendSMS callback now receives a parsed version of the data that is returned by the 46elks API.
+Please see the comments in the code or the tests for an explanation of this data.

 ### 0.0.2 (2013-09-18)
-It is now possible to send text messages to multiple recipients.
+* It is now possible to send text messages to multiple recipients.

 ### 0.0.1 (2013-09-18)
-Initial release.
+* Initial release.

 TODO
 ----